 Will the GPS tracks be made available?

 Yes, the GPS tracks will be available.
-However, in case of discrepancies, the markers on the course always prevails as it is the most up-do-date, as a last scouting of the course is done by the race director staff in the 24h prior to the stage.
+However, in case of discrepancies, the markers on the course always prevail as it is the most up-do-date, as a last scouting of the course is done by the race director staff in the 24h prior to the stage.

 The Race Village

 What is the Race Village?

 The race village is your and our home that moves with us for the duration of the race.
 The dimension is more or less the size of one soccer fields, and it is supplied with electricity, bathrooms with showers, and Wi-Fi.
 The host villages allow us schools, gyms, and other buildings and therefore sleeping will be indoor and no tents are needed.

 Can I invite my fiancé, family, dog, etc.… to the Race Village?

 Only athletes (racing or not), staff, volunteers, and accreditated companions have access and are allowed in the dormitory of the race village.
 The expo/entertainment area around the finish line is also open to spectators and companions.